joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/11/25/briefing/special-counsel-drop-trump-cases-israel-lebanon-truce.html

 **Here’s Where Weather May Disrupt Your Thanksgiving Travel**\
-`A few storms may disrupt some holiday travel, as millions of people take to the road and skies this week.`\
+`Millions of people are taking to the road and skies this week.
+Some may encounter dreary weather.`\
 https://nytimes.com/2024/11/25/weather/thanksgiving-storm-travel.html

 **The Vice-Presidential Curse**\